No tags :(

 Every year at around this time, I focus on the literature of one particular country.
 Last year, it was Japan.
 2015 it was Russia.
 2014 it was Iceland.
 This year, as you can see from the title, it is Mexico.
 Three years ago, I wrote a blog post on contemporary Mexican literature.
 I intended to do a a better job of following up by reading and reviewing some of the books mentioned in that post but this did not happen for a variety of reasons.
 One key reason, however, was the difficulty of obtaining Mexican novels in the UK.
 They are either not available or very expensive to obtain.
 Federico Vite‘s Fisuras en el continente literario, for example, is available from a well-known online bookseller for a mere £156.99 at the time of writing, while Juan José Rodríguez’s Mi Nombre Es Casablanca is available for a mere £107.51.
 While they can often be obtained cheaper from the United States, postage now tends to run to around $25-30 from booksellers like MyLibro.

 However, I have managed to amass what may or may not be a suitable selection.
 There are twenty novels, all by different authors.
 Sixteen were published in the twenty-first century.
 This is not because there were not excellent Mexican novels in the twentieth century – of course there were – but more because I wanted to give exposure to more recent novels.
-Nine of the books are by women, reflecting the fact that women authors have been prolific in Mexico in recent years and written some first-class novels.
+Eight of the books are by women, reflecting the fact that women authors have been prolific in Mexico in recent years and written some first-class novels.
 Some of these novels have been translated into English and some, sadly but inevitably, have not.
 Three of the authors can already be found on my website.
 Inevitably, the difficulty was not in what to include but in what not to include.
 I could easily add another twenty authors/books to the list.

 There is enough about Mexican literature on the web but, nevertheless, here is a (very) potted history.
 Mexican literature actually started well before Columbus, though a lot of it was oral.
 We know of a few Mayan codices, though many were destroyed by the Conquistadors.
 Works such as Historia de la literatura Náhuatl are available (at a price) and you can read some of the documents in In the Language of Kings, published by Norton in 2002, and still very much in print in the UK and the US.
 As this article shows, some of the indigenous languages of Mexico are still in use.